Critical Behavior and Fractality in Shallow One-Dimensional Quasiperiodic Potentials

 It generally scales as $\IPR \sim 1/L^{\tau}$, with $\tau=1$ for an extended state and $\tau=0$ for a localized state.

 \lettersection{Mobility edge} We first focus on the balanced bichromatic lattice, Eq.~(\ref{eq:bichromatic}) with $V_1 = V_2 \equiv V$.
 Note that this model cannot be mapped onto the AA model, even for $V \gg \Er$, where $\Er=\hbar^2k_1^2/2m$ is the recoil energy, since none of the periodic components of $V(x)$ dominates the other.
 Figure~\ref{fig:IPReqLatt}(a) shows the $\IPR$ versus the particle energy $E$ and the potential amplitude $V$ for a large system, $L=100a$ with $a=\pi/k_1$ the spatial period of the first periodic potential.
-The results indicate the onset of localization (corresponding to large values of the IPR) at low particle energy and high potential amplitude, consistently with the existence of a $V$-dependent energy ME $\Ec$.
-This is confirmed by the behaviour of the wavefunctions, which turn from exponentially localized at low energy~[Figs.~\ref{fig:IPReqLatt}(b)] to extended at high energy~[Figs.~\ref{fig:IPReqLatt}(c)].
-These results are characteristic of 1D quasi-periodic models that break the AA self-duality condition~\cite{boers2007,biddle2009,li2017}.
+The results indicate the onset of localization (corresponding to large values of the IPR) at a low particle energy and high potential amplitude, consistently with the existence of a $V$-dependent energy ME $\Ec$.
+This is confirmed by the behavior of the wave functions, which turn from exponentially localized at low energy~[Fig.~\ref{fig:IPReqLatt}(b)] to extended at high energy~[Fig.~\ref{fig:IPReqLatt}(c)].
+These results are characteristic of 1D quasiperiodic models that break the AA self-duality condition~\cite{boers2007,biddle2009,li2017}.
 The IPR, however, varies smoothly with the particle energy, and is not sufficient to distinguish extended states from states localized on a large scale.

 To determine the ME precisely, we perform a systematic finite-size scaling analysis of the IPR and compute the quantity